 The Endorsement Process

-The following components make up the criteria for determination of whether the Human Rights Campaign will endorse a candidate: support for issues of concern to the lesbian, gay, bisexual and transgender community; (2) demonstrated leadership on HRC’s issues and (3) viability.
+The following components make up the criteria for determination of whether the Human Rights Campaign will endorse a candidate: support for issues of concern to the lesbian, gay, bisexual, transgender and queer community; (2) demonstrated leadership on HRC’s issues and (3) viability.

-- (1) Support for lesbian, gay, bisexual and transgender equality
+- (1) Support for lesbian, gay, bisexual, transgender and queer equality

 - (2) Demonstrated leadership